The Amazing Race: China Rush 2

 The Amazing Race: China Rush 2 (极速前进：冲刺！中国 (Jísù Qiánjìn: Chōngcì!
-Zhōngguó)) is the second season of The Amazing Race: China Rush, a Chinese reality television series based on the American reality TV series, The Amazing Race.
-The second season features 11 teams of two, each with a pre-existing relationship, in a race across 11 cities in China to win a trip to Hoh Xil Natural Reserve and a trip around the world worth 400,000 (US$62,000).
+Zhōngguó)) is the second season of The Amazing Race: China Rush, a Chinese reality competition show based on the American series The Amazing Race.
+It featured 11 teams of two, each with a pre-existing relationship, in a race across 11 cities in China to win a trip to Hoh Xil Natural Reserve and a trip around the world worth 400,000 (US$62,000).

 The Chinese TV network International Channel Shanghai aired the season in English, and Dragon TV in Chinese.
+It premiered on August 7, 2011 and ended on October 23, 2011.

 American and German dating couple Lily Li and Jan Höpper were the winners of this season.

 Production

 Development and filming

 In early 2011, it was announced that Dragon TV would broadcast a Chinese-language version of the show.

 The Intersection was introduced in this season.
 It has two teams complete further tasks together until a clue indicates that they are no longer Intersected.
 There was also a Double U-Turn, which allowed two teams to exercise their U-Turn power.
 This season also introduced the double-length leg, which featured a Virtual Pit Stop and aired as two episodes, with each episode having a Detour and a Roadblock.

 Filming for this season began on May 13, 2011 and ended on June 7, 2011.